MDAddario/anti-pawn/README.md

 # Why create this?

-The whole purpose of the project is to develop a minimax algorithm.
+The whole purpose of the project is to develop a minimax algorithm with a-b pruning.
 I therefore needed a simple game to practice on.

 # "But wait, I found a bug!"